fatbigbright/CSharpDemos/README.md

 4. jQuery_Ajax _Demo01
    A demo that implements a list using ajax and jQuery to load data from server(maybe server cache would be added in the future).
 Created and built under VS2010.

 5. RegDemo00
    A demo that implements reading/writing Registry key-value.

 6. DelegateDemo00
    A demo that demonstrates `Action<T>` delegate.
+7. NetServerDemo
+   Using different network protocols to implement a server which returns a simple http response of a "Hello World" web page.